gradio-app/gradio/guides/07_streaming/04_conversational-chatbot.md

-# Conversational Chatbots
+# Building Conversational Chatbots with Gradio

 Tags: AUDIO, STREAMING, CHATBOTS

+## Introduction

-The next generation of AI user interfaces will be audio-native.
-Users will be able to speak to a chatbot and the chatbot will talk back.
-Several models have been built under this paradigm, namely GPT-4o and [mini omni](https://github.com/gpt-omni/mini-omni).
+The next generation of AI user interfaces is moving towards audio-native experiences.
+Users will be able to speak to chatbots and receive spoken responses in return.
+Several models have been built under this paradigm, including GPT-4o and [mini omni](https://github.com/gpt-omni/mini-omni).

-In this guide, we'll cover how you can build your own conversational chat application by using mini omni as an example.
-You can see a demo of the finished app below!
+In this guide, we'll walk you through building your own conversational chat application using mini omni as an example.
+You can see a demo of the finished app below:

 [omni mini demo](https://github.com/user-attachments/assets/db36f4db-7535-49f1-a2dd-bd36c487ebdf)

-## App Overview
+## Application Overview

-Our application should enable the following use case:
+Our application will enable the following user experience:

-* Users click a button to start recording their message
+1. Users click a button to start recording their message
-* When we detect the user has finished speaking we stop their recording
+2. The app detects when the user has finished speaking and stops recording
-* We will then pass the user audio to the omni model and stream back omni's response
+3. The user's audio is passed to the omni model, which streams back a response
-* After omni mini has finished speaking, we turn on the user's webcam
+4. After omni mini finishes speaking, the user's microphone is reactivated
-* All of the previously spoken audio, from both the user and omni, will be displayed in a chatbot component.
+5. All previous spoken audio, from both the user and omni, is displayed in a chatbot component

-Let's get started.
+Let's dive into the implementation details.

-## Processing the User's Audio
+## Processing User Audio

-We will be streaming the user's audio from their microphone to the server and on each new chunk of audio we will determine if the user stopped speaking.
+We'll stream the user's audio from their microphone to the server and determine if the user has stopped speaking on each new chunk of audio.

-Our function, called `process_audio` will look like the following:
+Here's our `process_audio` function:

 ```python
 import numpy as np
 from utils import determine_pause

 def process_audio(audio: tuple, state: AppState):